ftlabs/fruitmachine/docs/module-helpers.md

 ## Helpers

-Helpers are small reusable plugins that you can write to add extra features to a View module ([working example](http://ftlabs.github.io/fruitmachine/examples/helpers)).
+Helpers are small reusable plug-ins that you can write to add extra features to a View module ([working example](http://ftlabs.github.io/fruitmachine/examples/helpers)).

 ### Defining helpers